Apple Event 2019: iPhone 11 Pro, Apple Arcade, iPad, Watch 2019 and everything announced

 It starts at $699.

-The iPhone 11 Pro has a "Super Retina XDR" display that's based on the Pro XDR Display.
+The iPhone 11 Pro and its big twin the Pro Max have "Super Retina XDR" OLED displays that's based on the Pro XDR Display that has similar specs but is not OLED.
 It has the fidget-spinner mocked tri-camera setup, a new matte finish, and uses the A13 Bionic as well.
-Apple claims longer battery life, though.
+Apple claims longer battery life despite all that.
 It comes bundled with the fast-charge adapter.

-The cameras are all new and include ultrawide -- for Apple's claim of 4x zoom -- edge-to-edge focus signals and updated signal processing.
-Apple was also very proud of its new Deep Fusion technology, a nine-shot multishot mode that merges them to deliver an HDR image.
+The cameras are all new and now include an ultrawide lens -- for Apple's claim of a 4x zoom range -- with edge-to-edge focus pixels, and Apple's improved its image processing.
+Apple was also very proud of its new Deep Fusion technology, which drives its improved Smart HDR multishot mode.
 It starts at $999, and the larger 11 Pro Max starts at $1,099.
-Preorders start Friday and ship on Sept.
+Preorders being Friday and ship on Sept.
 20.

 Apple Arcade and Apple TV Plus

-Apple took the opportunity to introduce us to some new games for its upcoming all-you-can-eat game subscription service, coming later this month which will run $4.99 per month per family, with a 1 month free trial.
-You can get Apple TV+ for free for a year if you buy Apple devices.
+Apple took the opportunity to introduce us to some new games for its upcoming all-you-can-eat game subscription service, coming later this month, which will run $4.99 per month per family, with a 1-month free trial.
+You can get Apple TV Plus for free for a year if you buy Apple devices.

+These are the games we saw demo'd when Apple Arcade was being introduced:

 - Konami -- Frogger in Toy Town